 No matter where you stay in the Old North End, you have easy access to everything the city has to offer.
 Here are some great accommodations:

-- Best Budget Hotel in the Old North End: Hilton Garden Inn Burlington Downtown
+- Budget Hotel in the Old North End: Hilton Garden Inn Burlington Downtown

-- Best Mid-Range Hotel in the Old North End: Courtyard Burlington Harbor
+- Mid-Range Hotel in the Old North End: Courtyard Burlington Harbor

-- Best Luxury Hotel in the Old North End: Hotel Vermont
+- Luxury Hotel in the Old North End: Hotel Vermont

 4. South End

-The South End, located just south of the downtown area, was once the central manufacturing district of the region.
+The South End, located just south of downtown, was once the region’s central manufacturing district.
 It should not be confused with South Burlington, a separate city to the east and home to the area’s airport.

 Over the years, the South End area has evolved and is now known as the South End Arts District.
-The eclectic mix of lofts and warehouse businesses has flourished into the hub of arts and culture in the city.
+The eclectic mix of lofts and warehouse businesses has flourished into the city’s arts and culture hub.